Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Plant:
 ![IMG_2655](https://github.com/user-attachments/assets/bd1bf756-2438-4cf9-a669-b4ca584aae10)

+Wiring up the plant required testing individual components.
+I started with the button, then added the OLED screen, then one servo at a time.
+This was a generally successful strategy.

 Wearable:

 ![IMG_2653](https://github.com/user-attachments/assets/068a733a-8a6d-4319-ac18-44c5c32edbe2)

+Wiring up the wearable was easier than the plant.
+The Stemma QT board made it easy to connect the accel/gryo, amd the loudness sensor only had three pins.

 Reflections:

 Sometimes hardware can be wired up correctly and functioning totally correctly, but the system doesn't work due to factors outside of my control (Berkeley IoT network).
+In these cases, it's better to just wait for a little bit and then try again.
+Troubleshooting the Photon was probably the most frustrating part of the process, because there was no easy fix to the issue.

 Speculations:
 I noticed that there was no way to test out hardware components wired up without code.
-I wonder if this is something that ChatGPT could help more with than me just writing code.
+I wonder if this is something that ChatGPT could help more with as opposed to wiring up an entire system and then writing code, only to discover it doesn't work.
+I wonder if there's a tool where we could test our circuits virtually.

 # Week 6 #